 “When are you two going to start your family?”

-Of all of the difficult questions to handle during the holiday season, the one around having a baby can be incredibly sensitive.
-After all, one in three couples will battle some form of infertility — whether in conceiving or carrying a fetus to term.
+Of all of the intrusive questions to handle during the holiday season, the one around having a baby can be incredibly sensitive.
+After all, one in eight couples will battle some form of infertility — whether in conceiving or carrying a fetus to term.

-Thomas says that the decision to have a baby or a family is private and personal, and if you decide against becoming parents, you should not face criticism for your choice.
-Thomas suggests something like “That is a choice between my partner and I, that we are discussing privately.”
+Thomas says that the decision to have a baby or a family is private and personal, and if you decide against becoming a parent, you should not face criticism for your choice.
+Thomas suggests something like “That is a choice between my partner and me, that we are discussing privately.”
 Then, you can inquire about something less intense to switch the gears of the convo.

 “Looks like you have packed on some weight this year!”

 If you have been thinking about losing some pounds or changing your lifestyle, this blunt remark could cause you to feel less motivated to take action.
 And if your recent weight gain is caused by a medical issue, it could put you in a tough spot if you do not want to go into detail about a private matter.
 As Grzesiak explains, obesity shaming is an unfortunate fact of life, and people who do it need to have boundaries set.
 Quite simply, you can just shut them down by saying something like, “That is not really your place and I do not appreciate the comment.”

 If you are not ready to shut down the noisy neighbor, Thomas suggests nipping the question in the bud quickly so further comments are prevented.
 She recommends a vague approach: “Yeah, it has been a year!
 How did the move go?”
 When you do this, you are making it evident you do not want to divulge and that you are uncomfortable.
 Hopefully, the other half of the convo will take a clue — and back off.